 As part of The Nature Conservancy’s strategies to reduce its footprint, we’ve initiated a solar program that aims to offset 100 percent of the energy use at our six main facilities, including the Great Salt Lake Shorelands Preserve.
 Through a grant generously provided by the John B. and Geraldine W. Goddard Family Foundation, we’ve installed roof-mounted solar panels and ground-mount arrays at the Great Salt Lake Shorelands Preserve Visitor Center.

 By making our operations greener and cleaner, we can help mitigate the effects of climate change both here at home and around the world.

 What TNC Has Done/Is Doing

-In a new effort to ensure the long-term health of the Great Salt Lake ecosystem, the Conservancy is now working with various partners to support the effort to create numeric water quality standards for the Lake.
+In a new effort to ensure the long-term health of the Great Salt Lake ecosystem, TNC is now working with various partners to support the effort to create numeric water quality standards for the Lake.